tonib/kaichronicles/doc/README-developing.md

 * **Tests**: Open a page to make some tests to validate the game mechanics.
 * Also there are buttons to move to the previous and next section

 Other actions for debug can be done at the console of the Developer Tools of the browser.
+The namespace for this aaplication is "kai".
 Usually, you will need only the "actionChartController" object:

-* actionChartController.pick( objectId )
+* kai.actionChartController.pick( objectId )
-* actionChartController.increaseMoney( amount )
+* kai.actionChartController.increaseMoney( amount )
 * etc. (increaseArrows, increaseCombatSkill, increaseEndurance, increaseMeals, increaseMoney, increaseArrows,...).
 Look at actionChartController.ts file for details